fleiser/signalr-snake/README.md

 ### What is this repository for? ###

 * A simple game inspired by Slither.io made with MVC5 and SignalR.
-You play as a snake and so do other players, you eat food to gain score and can kill other players by crossing their path and blocking them.
+You play as a snake and so do other players, you eat food to gain score and you can kill other players by crossing their path and blocking them.

 ### How do I get set up? ###

 * Run it as you would with any other asp.net mvc 5 project.
 Connect, name your snake and play.
-The game is very performance heavy for the server as most calculations are on the server, only the angle deciding next move and drawing is handled by the client.
+The game is performance heavy for the server as most calculations are on the server, only the angle deciding next move and drawing is handled by the client.

 ### Screenshots ###